jvelezmagic/jvelezmagic/content/post/2021-05-11-tidytuesday-2021-20/index.markdown

 <br>

-Congratulations, you have learned to create a handy map to share to show a problem of interest.
+Congratulations, you have learned to create a handy map to share and show a problem of interest.
 I hope to see you soon with another blog. 😋✨✨✨

 ## Session info